|Network Code on Requirements for Grid Connection of Generators (NC RfG) - must-read for European electricity producers|

 Whether a Power Generating Module is defined as an Existing Power Generating Module in the context of the NC RfG depends on the date of its connection or on the finality of binding contracts its owner may have on the purchase of the main plant and which can be confirmed.

-As requested by the ACER Framework Guidelines, the network code shall apply to New Power Generating Modules.
+As requested by the ACER Framework Guidelines, the network code applies in principle to New Power Generating Modules.

-It shall apply to Existing Power Generating Modules as well, if this has been proposed by the relevant Transmission System Operator (TSO) on a national level and this proposal has been approved by the National Regulatory Authority.
+It applies, however, to Existing Power Generating Modules as well, if this has been proposed by the relevant Transmission System Operator (TSO) on a national level and this proposal has been approved by the National Regulatory Authority (Article 4 of the NC RfG).

 Depending on the proposal by the relevant TSO (and the regulator’s approval) there can be a variety of application to Existing Power Generating Modules: